internago-ab/docio-site/src/pages/index.md

         perspiciatis unde omnis iste natus.
 mainpitch:
   image: /img/crowd.jpg
+  alt: "A crowd of people at an event"
   title: Payroll and HR Management
   description: >
     <strong> Let's be honest, international payroll can be challenging, but it